Project-Reclass/toynet-react/README.md

 * [Recommended IDE Plugins](./#ide-plugins)
 * [Learn More](./#learn-more)

 Because `toynet` uses multiple services, `docker-compose` was introduced to help start each services and connect them on local machines.
 Docker compose port maps each service running \(e.g. frontend and backend\).
 The frontend application when used in a docker container normally runs on port 80, however, docker-compose maps port 3000 of the local machine to port 80 on the container.
-For the backend, it normally exposes port 5000 in the container, because port 5000 is not a system port, the docker-compose just maps port 5000 to port 5000 on the local machine.
+For the backend, it normally exposes port 5000 in the container.
+Because port 5000 is not a system port, the docker-compose just maps port 5000 to port 5000 on the local machine.

 This port mapping is represented in the docker-compose as